EXCLUSIVE-Glencore helps Zambia's Mopani Copper Mines pay bills

 Test case Zambia exposes China's rookie status on debt relief

-(Reporting by Helen Reid in Johannesburg, Additional reporting by Chris Mfula and Chiwoyu Sinyanga in Lusaka, Editing by Amran Abocar and Barbara Lewis)
+(Reporting by Helen Reid in Johannesburg, Additional reporting by Chris Mfula and Chiwoyu Sinyanga in Lusaka, Editing by Amran Abocar, Barbara Lewis and David Gregorio)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))